Roundabouts

 • If signs indicate otherwise (some larger junctions have non-standard priority), follow the signs.

-“Give priority to traffic from your right” is the answer to the single most-asked roundabout question on the theory test — but only in the absence of signs, markings or lights.
+“Give priority to traffic from your right” is the default answer — but only in the absence of signs, markings or lights.
+What it resolves to when the road on your right is empty, and what happens when two vehicles reach the give-way line together, is in When two vehicles arrive together below.

 Rule 186 — signals and lane choice

-Rule 186 is the most-tested roundabout rule because the lane and signal differ for every exit.
+Rule 186 is the one to memorise, because the lane and the signal differ for every exit.
 Use this matrix when the exit you want is …

 UK roundabout signalling — Rule 186, with the common '12 o'clock' clock-face shorthand